morrownr/8821au-20210708/README.md

 depends on you to report your recommendations and updated information.
-If you see information that needs to be updated, please report the updated information and if you do not see adequate support for items such as Installation Steps 2, 3 and 8, and you know what updates need to added or you can get that information, please provide it so that the Installation Steps can be improved.
+If you see information that needs to be updated, please report the updated information and if you do not see adequate support for items such as Installation Steps 2 and 3, and you know what updates need to added or you can get that information, please provide it so that the installation steps can be improved.

 - Arch Linux (kernels 5.4 and 5.11)